CfA-Library/Cite_Astro_Software/Guidelines.md

 create a smaller sized test, that one can check computationally, although it may not have any astrophysical value.

-Even if the software automatically builds on something like Travis, this still is generally not accessible to a user of the code, so there should be someting in the code that a user can reproduce an feel comfortable that the code will give good/expected results on his/her
+Even if the software automatically builds on something like Travis or BuilBot, this still is generally not accessible to a user of the code, so there should be someting in the code that a user can reproduce an feel comfortable that the code will give good/expected results on his/her